bcimbali/liri-node-app/README.md

 - Get information about a specific movie
 - Receive tasks from a text file and perform them

-## Getting Started
+## How to Install and Run the App:
 - Clone the repo
+- `cd` into the repo on your machine
 - Run `npm install` to get dependencies
 - Run any of the commands below

 ## LIRI Commands
-All of these commands will be written as CLI arguments after `node liri.js`
+All of these commands will be written as CLI arguments after `node liri.js` ( for complete example, something like: `node liri.js movie-this goldeneye` ).

 1. `my-tweets`
     - Displays your last 20 tweets